olebole/irafdoc/doc/system.gripes.rst

   <p>
   Gripe text is read from the standard input.
 A line containing only a period terminates the gripe, as does the end of file character (e.g., &lt;ctrl/z&gt;).
-  If the line containing only <tt>"~e"</tt> is entered a text editor will be called up to edit the text of the gripe.
+  If the line containing only <span style="font-family: monospace;">"~e"</span> is entered a text editor will be called up to edit the text of the gripe.
   </p>
   <p>